KevinVladG/csc519-devops-workshop-3/README.md

 ## 4. Setting up a "Repository Secret"

-In a previous workshop, we used an environment variable to pass secrets into a container.
 For this workshop, we're going to use a "secrets manager" tool provided by GitHub.

 On this repo, go to `Settings > Secrets and Variables` and click the "New repository secret" button.
 Name your secret `NCSU_GITHUB_TOKEN` and for the "secret" part either create a new PAT token or use the one from a previous workshop.
 The "secrets" management tool stores your token (encrypted) in a way that we can use it with our workflow without having to encode the token in the workflow.
 For more instructions [see this page](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).